ovh/docs/pages/web/microsoft-collaborative-solutions/migration_omm/guide.en-us.md

 ## Instructions

-[OVHcloud Mail Migrator](https://omm.ovh.net/){.external} can be accessed from the page <https://omm.ovh.net/>.
+[OVH Mail Migrator](https://omm.ovh.net/){.external} can be accessed from the page <https://omm.ovh.net/>.
 It handles three types of migration, and allows you to track their progress.

 |Migration type|Description|
 |---|---|